This week's private student loan interest rates soar for 5- and 10-year loans

-Average private student loan rates fell for borrowers with credit scores of 720 or higher who used the Credible marketplace to take out student loans for fixed and variable rates during the week of Mar.
-7, 2022:
+During the week of March 6, 2023, average private student loan rates rose for borrowers with credit scores of 720 or higher who used the Credible marketplace to take out 5-year variable-rate loans and 10-year fixed-rate loans.

-Through Credible, you can compare private student loan rates from lenders without affecting your credit score.
+Through Credible, you can compare private student loan rates from multiple lenders without affecting your credit score.

 Interest rates and terms on private student loans can vary depending on your financial situation, credit history and the lender you choose.